logzio/logz-docs/_source/logzio_collections/_log-sources/aws-logs/aws-cost-and-usage-report.md

 ## Setup

-**You'll need:** AWS Cost and Usage [turned on](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-getting-started.html) and shipping to an S3 bucket
+**You'll need:** AWS Cost and Usage [turned on](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-getting-started.html)

 <div class="info-box important">
   Your Lambda function needs to run within the AWS Lambda limits, such as memory allocation and timeout.